zorael/kameloso/README.md

       you | !seen MrOffline
  kameloso | I last saw MrOffline 1 hour and 34 minutes ago.

-      you | !note MrOffline About the thing you mentioned, yeah no kameloso | Note added.
+ MrOnline | !note MrOffline About the thing you mentioned, yeah no kameloso | Note added.
+ MrOnline left #channel
 MrOffline joined #channel
- kameloso | MrOffline! you left note 28 minutes ago: About the thing you mentioned, yeah no
+ kameloso | MrOffline!
+MrOnline left note 4 hours and 28 minutes ago: About the thing you mentioned, yeah no

       you | !operator add bob
  kameloso | Added BOB as an operator in #channel.